zakwilson/ceilingbounce/README.md

 Once things are arranged properly, press the Start runtime test button.
 After 30 seconds, your default notification sound should play.
 Wait until the light is dim/off or you're finished testing what it is you wanted to test, then press the Stop test button.
 Your results should be in the `/sdcard/ceilingbounce/[your-filename]/` directory, which you can access with the file manager of your choice or by plugging the phone into a PC.
 The CSV columns are: raw reading, minutes, percent of 30 second value.

+CSV files will not be overwritten if you run several tests with the same name - each has a timestamp.
+Figuring out which is which is up to the user.

 ## Errata

 * Just opening the app in a bright environment can trigger 30 second events